stephan-klein/supersonic/docs/tooling/cli/connect-screen/index.md

 ## Documentation

-The Documentation screen provides quick links to our documentation (that's where you're now!), including API reference, guides and tutorials.
+The Documentation screen provides quick links to our documentation, including API reference, guides and tutorials.

 ## Cloud